 - Re/insurance brokers, underwriters and associated service providers

 - Investment banks operating or interested in risk transfer

 - Interested primary insurers

 - Those researching the ILS, cat bond and reinsurance-linked investment space

 - Many other professional interested parties

 Top referring search terms

-It’s always interesting to see what search terms drove people to come to Artemis over the last year.
-Much of our traffic finds us through search engines and Artemis is highly optimised for search (contact Steve Evans if you’d like help with your websites).
-The top ten search terms of 2011 were:
+It’s always interesting to see what search terms referred readers to Artemis over the last year.
+Much of our traffic finds us through search engines and Artemis is highly optimised for search which ensures our advertisers are seen by the broadest and most relevant audience possible.
+The top ten search terms of 2012:

 Artemis has a global audience and the top ten countries are listed below: